What are the typical withholdings and basic tax rates?

 The actual amount that you must withhold for your self-employment tax is not based on your gross profit.
 Rather, it’s based on your net profit (or net loss).
 To determine this, you must subtract your business expenses from your business income.
 If your expenses do not exceed your income, you have a net profit.
 You can then calculate the precise amount of tax due using Form 1040.

 If your expenses exceed your profit, however, you have a net loss.
 Generally, those losses can be deducted from gross income, and the self-employment tax is calculated on the same form.
 But the government limits the deductibility of losses in some situations.
-To see if you qualify to deduct a net loss, you must complete Schedule C, following the instructions in IRS Publication 334.
+To see if you qualify to deduct a net loss, you must complete Schedule C.

 In some circumstances, you can carry over a nondeductible loss to another year, when it may be deductible.
-To determine whether your eligible to do this, you will need to review Publication 536.
+To determine whether you're eligible to do this, you will need to review Publication 536.

 The one exception to the limitations on deductions of net loss is for nonprofit organizations.
 Currently, the IRS does not limit the deductions nonprofits can take, nor do they restrict net loss applications for nonprofits, so long as the organization follows accepted business protocols for its industry.